DerpyMango/SevenWonders/README.md

-If steal, INTERPOL attac u
+If steal, IntErPOl attac u